 - Literature Review

-He holds a Master’s in Public Health degree from School of Public Health, Post-Graduate Institute of Medical Education and Research and a Bachelor’s in dental surgery from MN DAV Dental College & Hospital.
+Atul Sharma, M.P.H., is an associate epidemiologist at DRG, part of Clarivate.
+He holds a master’s degree in public health from the School of Public Health, Post-Graduate Institute of Medical Education and Research, and a bachelor’s degree in dental surgery from MN DAV Dental College and Hospital.